cmatiass/Network-Security-Project/README.md

 - 📊 Data validation with schema enforcement
 - 🧠 Machine learning model training with hyperparameter tuning
 - 🚀 FastAPI-based REST API for real-time predictions
+- 🎨 Modern, responsive web interface with cybersecurity aesthetics
+- 📱 User-friendly UI for model training and predictions
 - 📦 Containerization with Docker
 - ☁️ AWS deployment ready
 - 🔁 CI/CD with GitHub Actions for automated testing and deployment